'Historic' strikes leave Israel at standstill with crowds in streets to protest judicial reform - KESQ

 ™ & © 2023 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Richard Allen Greene contributed to this story from Jerusalem, Irene Nasser reported from Hong Kong and Lauren Said-Moorhouse wrote from London.
+CNN’s Irene Nasser reported from Hong Kong and Lauren Said-Moorhouse wrote from London.